MSLNZ/msl-package-manager/README.rst

 |docs| |github tests| |pypi|

-The **MSL Package Manager** allows you to install, uninstall, update, list and create packages that are used at the `Measurement Standards Laboratory of New Zealand`_.
+The **MSL Package Manager** allows one to install, uninstall, update, list and create packages that are used at the `Measurement Standards Laboratory of New Zealand`_.

 All MSL packages that start with ``msl-`` are part of the **msl** namespace_.
 This allows one to